xenoscr/xenoscr.github.io/about.markdown

 ### More Information

-OSCP & OSCE certified professional with over 20 years in Information technology and Information Security experience.
+OSCP, OSWE, & OSCE certified professional with over 20 years in Information technology and Information Security experience.

 ### Contact me